 Laying a bet on the Betfair Exchange is really straightforward.

 We simply find the selection we want to lay and click the corresponding pink button.
-So if we wanted to lay Real Madrid, we would click the 2.34 button…
+So, if we wanted to lay Leverkusen, we would click the 1.77 button…

-Once that has been applied to our betslip, we just need to enter the amount we wish to lay in the ‘Backer’s stake‘ box and click ‘Place bets‘…
+Once the selection has been applied to our betslip, we just need to enter the amount we wish to lay in the ‘Backer’s stake‘ box and click ‘Place bets‘…

-Once the lay bet has been placed, our potential profit or loss for the possible outcomes are shown on the left-hand side…
+I’ve entered a lay stake of £10.00.
+As soon as you enter your lay stake, your potential profit or loss for the possible outcomes are displayed on the left-hand side…

-So, just to clarify here… we are betting against Real Madrid.
+So, just to clarify here… we are betting against Leverkusen.